-'''

-lin.bounds = lbc1, lin.style = "count"
+lin.bounds = lbc1, lin.style = "count", lin.abs = FALSE

-'''

-We can accept the default values of lin.abs and lin.trade because we want a net constraint on the portfolio.
+We can accept the default value of lin.trade because we want a constraint on the portfolio.
 We can infer from the bounds object that the lin.constraints argument contains just one constraint that is called Country.